tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 In this activity, students will learn what consensus algorithms are and the differences between the available existing options.

-Open the lesson slides and move to the "Consensus Algorithms" section, recall to students the "people chain" we built in Day 1 and have students to ponder about the following:
+Open the lesson slides and move to the "Consensus Algorithms" section.
+Remind students of the "people chain" we built in Day 1 and have them ponder the following questions:

 * How would you know if somebody was lying in the network?
 This is a consensus problem.

   **Answer**: Since there are many copies of the chain, it is easy to verify with another node.

-  **Answer**: In reality, there are also digital signatures that would enforce the integrity
+  **Answer**: In reality, there are also digital signatures that would enforce the integrity.

 * Do any blockchain enthusiasts know what this problem is called?